blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 A Property Type can also express that it has a list of things as its value.

-> ⚠️ It's important to note that in **most circumstances a Property Type should be expressed as a singular item** as this encourages reusability and allows the parent object to define whether there is a collection or not.
+> ⚠️ It's important to note that in **most circumstances a Property Type should be expressed as a singular item** as this encourages reusability when sharing and allows the parent object to define whether there is a collection or not.
 >
 > As such, examples are not provided in this section, refer to the Reference-Level description for more information.